Eleanor E. Ahlers

 Eleanor E. Ahlers (May 16, 1911 – November 24, 1997) was a foreign languages teacher, teacher-librarian and university professor who served as president of the American Association of School Libraries.
 Ahlers advocated for improved school library media collections, services, and full librarian involvement in curriculum development in the State of Washington and nationally.
 Eleanor Ahlers died on November 24, 1997, in Seattle at the age of 85.

 Education

 Eleanor.
 E. Ahlers began her university career at the University of Washington, where she received a Bachelor of Arts in French in 1932.
 She got a Bachelor of Library Science from the University of Denver in 1942.
-She continued her education with course work at the University of California during the summer of 1948.
+She continued her education with course work at the University of California, Berkeley during the summer of 1948.
 Finally, she returned to the University of Washington and received an M.A. in Curriculum Studies in 1957.

 Career

 After graduating from the University of Washington, Ahlers was an English and foreign languages teacher in South Bend, Washington, from 1932 to 1936.
 Following her graduation from the University of Denver, she began a career as a school librarian, beginning with a high school position in Everett, Washington, from 1942 to 1953, and ultimately moving to a more senior position as supervisor of school libraries from 1952 to 1953.

 A combination of practical experience and passion for school librarianship led Ahlers to a new position as assistant professor of library science at the School of Education at the University of Oregon from 1953 to 1957.
 Although she had previously taught teacher-librarian courses at the University of Wyoming during the summers of 1945 and 1946, as well as at San Jose State College during the summers of 1947 and 1952, her acceptance of the assistant professor position was her first full-time university teaching job.

 Ahlers was executive secretary of the American Association of School Libraries (AASL) from 1957 to 1961.
 After that, she became the first supervisor of library services at the Washington Department of Public Instruction in Olympia from 1961 to 1966.
 She ended her career at the University of Washington as associate professor position from 1966 to 1970 and as professor from 1970 to 1976.

 She received many honors during her career, including entries in Who's Who in America, Who's Who in the West, and Who's Who of American Women.